StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## Troubleshooting

-The status UI provides details on the technical state of the anomaly detection Kubernetes service.
+The status UI provides details on the technical state of the AAD Kubernetes service.
 You can use it to retrieve information about scheduling progress, possible errors, the ML models selected and job statistics.

 To access the status UI, the status interface Ingress must be configured in the anomaly-detection chart \(see the `Install` section\).

 Common questions that can be answered in the status UI:

-**Is the anomaly detection Kubernetes service running?**<br />If the status UI is accessible: The service is running.<br />If the status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).
+**Is the AAD Kubernetes service running?**<br />If the status UI is accessible: The service is running.<br />If the status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).

-**Can the anomaly detection Kubernetes service reach StackState?**<br />Check the status UI sections **Top errors** and **Last stream polling results**.
+**Can the AAD Kubernetes service reach StackState?**<br />Check the status UI sections **Top errors** and **Last stream polling results**.
 Errors here usually indicate connection problems.

-**Has the anomaly detection Kubernetes service selected streams for anomaly detection?**<br />The status UI section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.
+**Has the AAD Kubernetes service selected streams for anomaly detection?**<br />The status UI section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.

-**Is the anomaly detection Kubernetes service detecting anomalies?**<br />The status UI section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
+**Is the AAD Kubernetes service detecting anomalies?**<br />The status UI section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
 No streams in this section means that no anomalies have been detected.
 The status UI section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.

-**Is the anomaly detection Kubernetes service scheduling streams?**<br />The status UI tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.
+**Is the AAD Kubernetes service scheduling streams?**<br />The status UI tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.

 ## Release Notes

-Release notes for the AAD Service are included below.
+Release notes for the AAD Kubernetes service are included below.
 AAD StackPack release notes can be found in the StackPack.

 **BETA Release**

-### AAD Service version 4.1.1
+### AAD Kubernetes service version 4.1.1

 **Helm chart version**: 4.1.18<br />**Image tag**: 4.1.1-release<br />**Release date**: 2020-10-09